-Trees, shrubs, and other vegetation contribute significantly to the functions and values that critical areas and critical area buffers provide.
-When the City Council adopted the Critical Areas Ordinance in August 2006, they included allowances for the maintenance of existing ornamental landscaping, removal of weeds and dangerous trees, and long-term management of vegetation.
+Trees, shrubs and other vegetation contribute significantly to the functions and values that critical areas and critical area buffers provide.
+The Critical Areas Ordinance allows for the maintenance of existing ornamental landscaping, removal of weeds and dangerous trees, and long-term management of vegetation.

-Activities That Require a Clearing & Grading Permit, But Not a Critical Areas Land Use Permit
+Activities That Require Clearing and Grading Permit, But Not a Critical Areas Land Use Permit

 Hazard Tree Removal